skia-dev/textfiles/kubectl-cheatsheet.md

 Get and follow the logs for a pod

     kubectl logs -f [pod]

+Get the logs for the previous incarnation of a pod (i.e. why did it restart?):

+    kubectl logs --previous [pod]

 Get a lot of info for a pod